SSWConsulting/SSW.Rules.Content/rules/automated-ui-testing-sparingly/rule.md

 <!--endintro-->

-**Refer Test Pyramid**

 ![Figure: Mike Cohn's automated test pyramid (2009)](test-pyramid-cohn.jpg)

 Tests at the level of the UI most closely mimic user interaction with the software and are ideal for checking the most important customer workflows.

 However, testing at this level offers the slowest feedback (since interacting with the user interface is necessarily slower than interacting with smaller units of code within the system) and these checks are also the slowest to write.
-These tests are also very vulnerable to changes in the software's user interface and so are generally much less reliable than tests at lower levels (e.g. unit and API tests).
+These tests are also very vulnerable to changes in the software's user interface and so are generally much less reliable than tests at lower levels (e.g. unit and service/API tests).

 and less deterministic